feldob/InPUT/README.md

 with InPUT you write

 <pre>
-DesignSpace space = new DesignSpace("space.xml"); // import the configuration scope Design design = space.import("1","design1.xml"); // validate and import a respective configuration Algorithm a = design.getValue("Algorithm"); // retrieve the fully initialized object a.run(); // run the algorithm
+IDesign design = new Design("1","design1.xml"); // validate and import a configuration Algorithm a = design.getValue("Algorithm"); // retrieve the fully initialized object a.run(); // run the algorithm
 ... // record some statistics